 Clever Hack Alert: If your Amazon order falls just short of the minimum order required for free shipping, simply add a “pre-order” item to your cart to get over the hump.

 You’ll get your entire order shipped for free and then once your order is shipped you can cancel your “pre-order” item before it gets shipped and not be charged.

 Don’t do this too often or you run the risk of Amazon catching on and making you pay for the pre-order items, or worse case, cancelling your account.

-Bonus #1: Use TopCashBack to Get $15 Off Prime
+5. Use TopCashBack to Get $10 Off Prime

-OK, I realize this tip won’t get you Amazon Prime for free, but $15 off your Prime membership is nothing to laugh at.
+OK, I realize this tip won’t get you free Prime, but $10 off your 12 month Prime membership is nothing to laugh at.